TotoRoomi/dataGen/README.md

 ghci> generate (date "2024")
 ```

 generate takes a "Gen a" and produces an "IO a".
 If you try this with a "Gen [a]" you'll see that the output is quite unappealing.
-Instead try the printing functions "pretty" and "prettyList".
-(These will be refactored in the future).
+Instead try the pretty printing function "pretty" that takes a "Gen InsertStatement" and prints it in a readible way.

 ```
-pretty $ date "2024"
-prettyList $ insertUsers 10
+pretty $ insertUsers 10
 ```